 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Our internal control system was designed to provide reasonable assurance to our management and board of directors regarding the preparation and fair presentation of published financial statements.
 All internal control systems, no matter how well designed, have inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
 An internal control material weakness is a significant deficiency, or aggregation of deficiencies, that does not reduce to a relatively low level the risk that material misstatements in financial statements will be prevented or detected on a timely basis by employees in the normal course of their work.
 An internal control significant deficiency, or aggregation of deficiencies, is one that could result in a misstatement of the financial statements that is more than inconsequential.
-In making its assessment of internal control over financial reporting management used the criteria issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework (2013).
-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2016, and determined that our internal control over financial reporting, while improved, was not effective due to the following material weaknesses in our internal control over financial reporting: a lack of segregation of duties, a lack of formal review processes for key accounting transactions and responsibilities, lack of controls to identify and analyze related party transactions and a lack of technical accounting competence.
+In making its assessment of internal control over financial reporting management used the criteria issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2017, and determined that our internal control over financial reporting was not effective at a reasonable assurance level due to the following material weaknesses in our internal control over financial reporting: a lack of controls to identify and analyze related party transactions and a lack of technical accounting competence.